School Bus Program

 Special Driver Certificates

-Generally, to obtain a special certificate from the CHP, applicants must:
+To obtain a Special Driver Certificate (DL 45) from the CHP, applicants must:

-1. Obtain a commercial learner’s permit with a (S) School Bus and/or (P) Passenger endorsement (DMV), or Class B commercial driver’s license with (P) endorsement for General Public Paratransit Vehicle and Farm Labor Vehicle.
+- Obtain a commercial learner’s permit with an (S) School Bus and/or (P) Passenger endorsement (DMV), or Class B commercial driver’s license with a (P) endorsement for General Public Paratransit Vehicle and Farm Labor Vehicle, prior to making an appointment with the CHP School Bus Officer/Coordinator.

-4. The CHP checks the Entry Level Driver Training in the DMV’s automated system to verify required training has been completed.
-Applicants should confirm with their certified school bus instructor that all required information has been entered into the Training Provider Registry prior to the behind-the-wheel drive test.
+- The CHP checks the Entry Level Driver Training in the DMV’s automated system to verify required training has been completed.
+Applicants should confirm with their certified school bus instructor that all required information has been entered into the Training Provider Registry (TPR) prior to the behind-the-wheel drive test.

 To verify your own training has been entered in the TPR, use this link: Training Provider Registry (dot.gov)

-5. Complete the practical examinations, which includes a successful demonstration of a pre-trip inspection and the completion of a behind-the-wheel test.
-This practical examination satisfies requirements for the CHP Special Driver Certificate and the CLASS B commercial driver license.
+- The applicant must complete the practical a successful demonstration of a pre-trip inspection, successful demonstration of basic controls skills testing, and the completion of a behind-the-wheel test.
+The practical examinations satisfy the requirements for the CHP Special Driver Certificate and the Class B commercial driver license.

-NOTE: There are six catagories of Special Driver Certificate, including: School Bus Driver, Youth Bus Driver, School Pupil Activity Bus Driver, General Public Paratransit Vehicle, Farm Labor Vehicle and Vehicle for Developmentlly Disabled Persons.
+NOTE: There are six categories of the Special Driver Certificate, including: School Bus Driver, Youth Bus Driver, School Pupil Activity Bus Driver, General Public Paratransit Vehicle, Farm Labor Vehicle, and Vehicle for Developmentally Disabled Persons.

 Contact your local CHP office for additional information.